RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Internal-Tools.md

 ##### Important tips about ccze

 `ccze` decreases performance.
 It is NOT recommended for **arm** devices.
+  * Version 9.0 or later
+    * Disable from menu, now called extended colorization
   * Version 7.2 or later
     * Disable colorization from menu
   * Version 7.11